aye-technology/usb-toggle/README.md

 * `Read.Only.[NTFS].ps1` (The script)

 **How to use:**
-1. Locate the files in the repository and download as ZIP file
+1. Locate the files in the repository and download both files (or just download from [releases](https://github.com/aye-technology/usb-toggle/releases/download/win_new/Toggle.USB.v2.0.zip) page)
 2. Run **`Click to Open.bat`**.
 This file acts as the launcher for the PowerShell script and will handle the necessary permissions automatically.

 ---